yesihaveidea/myrtille/DOCUMENTATION.md

 If your remote server have internet access, you can also use a cloud printer (such a Google Print).

 ## Security
-The installer creates a self-signed certificate for myrtille (so you can use it at https://myserver/myrtille), but you can set your own certificate (if you wish).
+The installer can create a self-signed certificate for myrtille (so you can use it at https://myserver/myrtille), but you can set your own certificate (if you wish).

-## Configuration / Performance tweaks
+## Configuration / Performance tweaks / Debug
 Both the gateway and services have their own .NET config files; the gateway also uses XDT transform files to adapt the settings depending on the current solution configuration.

 You may also play with the "js/config.js" file settings to fine tune the client configuration depending on your needs.

 The most important client settings (js/config.js) are:
-- **imageEncoding**: set the format used to render the display; possible values: AUTO, PNG (default), JPEG or WEBP.
-For best performance, the encoding is defined to PNG in version 1.6.0.
-For optimized bandwidth usage (if your bandwidth is small or if you use graphical applications), the recommanded encoding is AUTO.
+- **imageEncoding**: set the format used to render the display; possible values: AUTO, PNG (default, best performance and quality), JPEG or WEBP.
+For optimized bandwidth, the recommended setting is AUTO (encode in both PNG and JPEG and send the lowest sized); adjusted dynamically to fit the latency (more latency = switch to JPEG)
-- **imageQuality**: set the % quality of the rendering (higher = better); not applicable for PNG (lossless)
+- **imageQuality**: set the % quality of the rendering (higher = better); not applicable for PNG (lossless); adjusted dynamically to fit the latency (more latency = switch to JPEG and lower the image quality)
-- **imageQuantity**: set the % completeness of the rendering (lower = higher drop rate); useful for low server CPU / bandwidth; use with caution as skipping some images may result in display inconsistencies
+- **imageQuantity**: set the % completeness of the rendering (lower = higher drop rate); useful for low server CPU / bandwidth; use with caution as skipping some images may result in display inconsistencies; adjusted dynamically to fit the latency (more latency = switch to JPEG and lower the image quantity)
 - **mouseMoveSamplingRate**: set the % sampling of the mouse moves (lower = higher drop rate); useful to reduce the server load in applications that trigger a lot of updates (i.e.: graphical applications)
 - **bufferEnabled**: buffer for user inputs; adjusted dynamically to fit the latency (more latency = more bufferization)

 Into the gateway settings (Web.config):
-- **allowRemoteClipboard**: allow to access to the remote clipboard (default enabled); can be disabled depending on your security policy
+- **AllowRemoteClipboard**: allow to access the remote clipboard (default enabled)
+- **AllowFileTransfer**: allow to upload/download files (default enabled)
+- **AllowPrintDownload**: allow to print to pdf (default enabled)
-- **allowSessionSharing**: allow to share the remote session (default enabled); can also be disabled
+- **AllowSessionSharing**: allow to share a remote session (default enabled); from version 2.0.0, guests can't interact with the shared session (view only)
-- **clientIPTracking**: track the client ip (default disabled) and denies access in case of ip change; this should be disabled in some network configurations: shared proxy, roaming connection, private browsing, etc.
+- **ClientIPTracking**: track the client IP (default disabled) and denies access in case of IP change; this should be disabled in some network configurations: shared proxy, roaming connection, private browsing, etc.
-- **clientIdleTimeout**: disconnect the session after a period of time if the browser window/tab is closed, or connection is lost, to prevent it from being left open server side; default 60000 ms (1 mn).
+- **ClientIdleTimeout**: disconnect the session after a period of time if the browser window/tab is closed, or connection is lost, to prevent it from being left open server side; default 60000 ms (1 mn).
 0 to disable
+- **WebsocketBuffering**: buffer for display updates, when using websockets; updates are sent together (grouped) when the latency gets high and dropped when the bandwidth gets low (>= 1 sec)

 Into the services settings (bin/Myrtille.Services.exe.config):
-- **RemoteSessionLog**: rdp client logs (default disabled); stored into the log folder
+- **RemoteSessionLog**: rdp/ssh client logs (default disabled); stored into the log folder
-- **FreeRDPxxx**: rdp client settings; allow to tweak the remote connection options (wallpaper theme, color depth, pdf printer, etc.). use with caution!
+- **FreeRDPxxx**: rdp client settings; allow to tweak the remote connection options (wallpaper, theme, color depth, etc.). use with caution!
 - Multifactor Authentication and Enterprise Mode configuration

 Into the PDF virtual printer settings (bin/Myrtille.Printer.exe.config):